andrewrk/swig-email-templates/README.md

 #### Behaviour of text templates

 If the 'text' option is true (see above), then swig-email-templates will attempt to create a text equivalent as well as your HTML.
-By default, this will be by rendering the HTML output as text using [html-to-text](https://www.npmjs.com/package/html-to-text).
+By default, this will be by rendering the HTML output as text using [html-to-text].

 You can provide your own text template to override this behaviour.
 This should have the same basename as your HTML template but end in '.txt' instead of '.html'.
 For example, if your HTML template is 'template.html' then the text version should be 'template.txt'.
 This will receive the same context as the HTML template.